NaeemK1188/NaeemK1188/README.md

 - 🔭 I’m currently working on my resume and linkdin
 - 🌱 I’m currently working on leetCode problems
 - 👯 I’m looking to collaborate on more projects
-- 🤔 thinking about more projecst to build
+- 🤔 thinking about more projects to build
 - 💬 Ask me about
 - 📫 How to reach me:
 - 😄 Pronouns: ...